ppanchal97/compsci/introduction_to_programming/c/notes.md

 - Implements the object-oriented programming paradigm (imperative programming) - enables types (classes) to encapsulate data and the functions that can read and modify that data.
 - Python manages memory automatically - allocation and freeing.
 You cannot allocate memory dynamically on the heap.
 - Idiomatic python code takes is lackadaisical and not as rigorous as C. `try`, `catch` and `except` are used to handle problems as they happen without the rigorous safety of C.
-- The shebang line `#!/usr/bin/env python3` when added to the top of files automatically specifies the Python interpreter and files can be run with `./FILE_NAME` if `chmod +x FILE_NAME` has been run.

 ### The Problem Solving Method
 1. Identify the core algorithm. e.g., ignoring all else, what do I need to do to each character in a string or how do I need to transform x into y.